-- Enrollment Form: This should be completed prior to the children being left in your care.
-Make sure that all questions are answered and that no answers are left blank.
+- 1. Enrollment Form: This should be completed prior to the children being left in your care.
+Make sure that all questions are answered and that no blanks are left.
 Ask that parents not use NA.
 All questions are applicable and should be answered or have NO or NONE, (i.e., allergies). - 2.
-Emergency Medical Authorization: Again, all questions must be answered, with NO answers left blank.
-The forms must be completed prior to the child being left in your care.
+Emergency Medical Authorization: Again, all questions should be answered with no blanks and must be completed prior to the child being left in your care.
 Make sure that the Doctor's name and phone number are completed and readable. - 3.
 Parental Agreement: This lists the services that you provide and what both you and the parent agree to.
-You may want to add information such as receiving, reading, and understanding the parent handbook to the list. - 4.
-Parent Acknowledgement Page: Signed document which indicates the parents have been provided a copy of the facility's policies and procedures, have been encouraged to participate in facility activities, and have been told that they will be advised of their child's progress. - 5.
-Parent Notice of No Liability Insurance: This lets parents know that you do not have liability insurance to protect their child in the event of an injury, etc. If you do carry this insurance, you do not need this form in children's files.
+You may want to add to this agreement, for example: information about receiving, reading and understanding the Parent Handbook. - 4.
+Parent Notice of No Liability Insurance: This lets parents know that you do not have liability insurance to protect their child in the event of an injury, etc. If you do carry this insurance, you do not need this form in children's files. - 5.
 Other forms: